JimKlein325/repeatcounter/README.md

-# Address Book
+# Repeat Finder

-#### C# skill demonstration project:  Week 1 - July, 2016
+#### C# skill demonstration project:  Week 2 - July, 2016

 #### By Jim Klein

 ## Description

-Address Book is a sample application for demonstrating basic proficiency in creating simple web apps using Nancy, Razor and related technologies.
+Repeat Finder is a sample application for demonstrating basic proficiency in BDD coding techniques and creating simple web apps using Nancy, Razor and related technologies.

-A user can enter contact information and build a list of contacts that are displayed as an address book, view contact details, and clear all of the entries in the address book.
+A user can enter a sentence and a word to find and receives a count of the occurrences of that word in the input sentence.

+##BDD Notes

 Behavior           |inputSentence          |inputWord        |Output          |Remarks
 ------------------ | --------------------- |-----------------|----------------|--------------|